Safari push notifications

 - Certificate Signing Request (see later)

-Website Push ID is a unique identifier of the domain, which is composed from reversed domain name and a prefix web
+Website Push ID is a unique identifier of the domain, which is composed of a reversed domain name and the prefix web.

 Example for www.ecommerce.com: web.com.ecommerce

-In order to prove to Safari browser, that Bloomreach Engagement can be used to register for push notifications, you need a certificate which is later used for signing with pushPackage.zip.
+In order to prove to the Safari browser that Bloomreach Engagement can be used to register for push notifications, you need a certificate which is later used for signing with pushPackage.zip.

-- Continue where you left, and click on the name of the Ecommerce Co identifier
+- Continue where you left off, and click on the name of the Ecommerce Co identifier.

-- Upload Certificate Signing Request (if you don’t have one on your team, create a new one here
+- Upload Certificate Signing Request (if you don’t have one on your team, create a new certificate.

 - Click Download and save